less/less-docs/content/features/parent-selectors.md

 ### Combinatorial Explosion

-`&` can also be used to generate every possible permutation of selectors in a comma separated list:
+`&` can also be used to generate every possible combination of selectors in a comma-separated list:

 ```less
 p, a, ul, li {